martyroque/nucleux/README.md

 ### Persistency - Custom Storage

-You can configure Nucleus values to use custom storage for persistency.
+You can configure Nucleux values to use custom storage for persistency.
 For instance, in React Native, you can use `AsyncStorage`:

 ```javascript
 import AsyncStorage from '@react-native-async-storage/async-storage';